Submitting to Communiqué

 - (If desired) The twitter @username for each author, which would be published in the article's biographical byline.

 - (Recommended) Relevant photos, images, charts/graphs (with sources and captions)

 - Please ensure that any images are of the highest resolution possible.

 - Note that photos, images, and charts/graphs will be printed in greyscale.
-Ensure your images are appropriate for greyscale printing and do not rely on colour.
+Ensure your images are appropriate for greyscale printing and do not rely on colour in charts, etc.

 - Word Count (including references)